sushilsridhar/cs-fundamentals/MATH.md

 2^10 = 1024 ~~ 1000 = 10^3,
 2^10 ~~ 10^3, cube on both sides, 2^30 ~~ 10^9, integer limit can also be written as ~~ [-2 * 10^9, 2 * 10^9]

+# Numbers included and excluded
+[3-10] - including 3 and 10, there are total 8 numbers
+[a-b]  - including a and b, there are total b-a+1 numbers
+(a-b]  - excluding a and including b, there are total b-a numbers
+(a-b)  - excluding a and b, there are total b-a-1 numbers